sct/overseerr/docs/extending-overseerr/reverse-proxy-examples.md

 # Reverse Proxy Examples

 {% hint style="warning" %}
 Base URLs cannot be configured in Overseerr.
 With this limitation, only subdomain configurations are supported.

-However, a Nginx subfolder workaround configuration is provided below to use at your own risk.
+A Nginx subfolder workaround configuration is provided below, but it is not officially supported.
 {% endhint %}

 ## SWAG

 A sample proxy configuration is included in [SWAG (Secure Web Application Gateway)](https://github.com/linuxserver/docker-swag).

 However, this page is still the only source of truth, so the SWAG sample configuration is not guaranteed to be up-to-date.
 If you find an inconsistency, please [report it to the LinuxServer team](https://github.com/linuxserver/reverse-proxy-confs/issues/new) or [submit a pull request to update it](https://github.com/linuxserver/reverse-proxy-confs/pulls).

 To use the bundled configuration file, simply rename `overseerr.subdomain.conf.sample` in the `proxy-confs` folder to `overseerr.subdomain.conf`.

-Alternatively, create a new file `overseerr.subdomain.conf` in `proxy-confs` with the following configuration:
+Alternatively, you can create a new file `overseerr.subdomain.conf` in `proxy-confs` with the following configuration:

 ```nginx
 server {